Mata Hari Ted Brandsen

 About this production

 The music for Brandsen’s Mata Hari is by Tarik O’Regan, one of today’s leading British composers.
-The renowned designers’ duo Clement & Sanou were invited to design the sets and François-Noël Cherpin designed the costumes.
+The renowned designers’ duo Clement & Sanou were invited to make the set and light design and François-Noël Cherpin designed the costumes.
 Ted Brandsen worked with librettist and dramaturge Janine Brogt on a scenario that portrays Mata Hari’s life in cinematic scenes.

 The most intriguing thing about Mata Hari's life story is not the biographical facts, but rather her ability to keep transforming herself.
 At every change in her eventful life, she succeeded in reinventing herself: as dancer, diva, spy and mystery.
 She never gave up.
 Mata Hari has become symbolic of the irresistible courtesan spy.
 Several films about her life (including one with Greta Garbo from 1932 and one with Jeanne Moreau from 1965) have contributed to this image.
 The extent to which she was actually guilty of espionage is still unclear.
 In 2017, several sources will be made accessible to the public and the role actually played by Mata Hari will become clearer.